-\textbf{Baseline Model.} We used the common~\cite{tsai2018, vu2019advent, Chen2019, tranheden2020dacs, toldo2020clustering} DeepLabV2 network \cite{chen2017rethinking,chen2018encoder,chen2018deeplab}, with ResNet101~\cite{he2016deep} as the backbone (with $K=2048$ channels at the last level of the encoder) and stride $8$.
-We pre-train the model following the same procedure as our previous work~\cite{barbato2021latent}, and employing the same data augmentation techniques used during adaptation.\\ \textbf{Training Procedure.} We optimize the network using SGD with momentum of rate $0.9$ and weight decay regularization of $5 \times 10^{-4}$.
-The learning rate follows a polynomial decay of power $0.9$ starting from $2.5 \times 10^{-4}$ over $250k$ steps, following~\cite{Chen2019}.
-A subset of the original training set was exploited as validation set for the hyper-parameters search in our loss terms.
-To reduce overfitting we employ various dataset augmentation strategies: random left-right flip; white point re-balancing $\propto \mathcal{U}([-75,75])$; color jittering $\propto \mathcal{U}([-25,25])$ (both applied independently over color channels) and random Gaussian blur~\cite{zou2018,Chen2019}.
-We used one NVIDIA Titan RTX GPU, with batch size of $2$ ($1$ source and $1$ target samples), training the network for $24,750$ steps (\ie, $10$ epochs of the Cityscapes-fine train split) and employing early stopping based on the validation set.
+\textbf{Segmentation Network.} We employed the well-known~\cite{tsai2018, vu2019advent, Chen2019, tranheden2020dacs, toldo2020clustering} DeepLabV2 network \cite{chen2017rethinking,chen2018encoder,chen2018deeplab}, with ResNet101~\cite{he2016deep} as backbone (using $2048$ channels in the last stage of the encoder) and a stride of $8$.
+We pre-train the network following the same procedure as our previous work~\cite{barbato2021latent}, employing the same data augmentation techniques used during adaptation.

+\textbf{Network Training.} We optimize the model with SGD (using a momentum of $0.9$ and a weight decay regularization of $5 \times 10^{-4}$).
+The learning rate starts from $2.5 \times 10^{-4}$ and uses a polynomial decay of power $0.9$ over $250k$ steps, as in~\cite{Chen2019}.
+We used for validation a subset of the original training set to tune the hyper-parameters of our loss components.
+To tackle overfitting we used some data augmentation strategies: random left-right flipping; white point re-balancing $\propto \mathcal{U}([-75,75])$ ; color jittering $\propto \mathcal{U}([-25,25])$ (the last two applied independently in the R,G and B channels) and random Gaussian blur~\cite{zou2018,Chen2019}.
+We perform training on a NVIDIA Titan RTX, using a batch size of $2$ ($1$ source and $1$ target samples) for $24,750$ steps (\ie, $10$ epochs of the \textit{Cityscapes} train set).
+We also exploited the validation set for early stopping.

 The code developed for this work is publicly available at the following link: \url{https://github.com/LTTM/LSR}.